Axway/amplify-central/content/en/docs/integrate_with_central/integrate_with_webhooks.md

 * **Unscoped**: Top level resources that can group a set of other resources. **Environments** and **Integrations** are unscoped resource types.

 ### Metadata
 When you retrieve a resource from the API Server you will note that it has a 'metadata' field.
 Metadata are server side generated resource information.
 You can retrieve a resource using the 'get' CLI command.
-For example here is a definition of an environment showing it's metadata.
+For example here is a definition of an environment showing its metadata.
 The command to run to get an environment named 'apigtw-v77' and out the result in yaml:
 ```sh
 axway central get env apigtw-v77 -o yaml